• Contact Info

 Using both lectures and drawing exercises, this class extends understandings of the representational conventions used by the design professions through its introduction to the possibilities offered by traditional techniques for the advanced practices for design visualization, representation, and communication.
 Recommended corequisites: ENVD 1104 and ENVD 2003.

-• ENVD 1110 - Studio 2: Fundamentals of Environmental Products of Design
+• ENVD 1110 - Studio 2: Fundamentals of Environmental Design 1

 Primary Instructor - Fall 2020